RxLaboratory/Duik/src-docs/docs/guide/bones/autorig/index.md

 1. Select some layers in the composition
 2. Click the Auto-rig button.
     - **If there are bones** in the selection:
-        - If there are predefined armatures (arm, leg, spine, tail...), the Auto-rig will rig everything for you so you can start to animate rught afterwards.
+        - If there are predefined armatures (arm, leg, spine, tail...), the Auto-rig will rig everything for you so you can start to animate right afterwards.
         - If the bones are custom armatures, the Auto-rig will add [IK](../../constraints/kinematics.md)[^1] to rig them, determining which type of IK would be best according to the number and location of the layers, and the auto-rig settings.
     - **If there are Controller layers** in the selection:
     The Auto-rig will use them when possible, depending on their location, instead of creating new controllers.
-This is an easy way to use your own cuystom controllers (you just have to make sure they're [tagged](../../controllers/tools/tag.md)).[^2]
+This is an easy way to use your own custom controllers (you just have to make sure they're [tagged](../../controllers/tools/tag.md)).[^2]
     - **If the selection is made only of standard layers**, the Auto-rig will add IK to rig them, trying to guess how they need to be rigged using their parenting and the location of their anchor points.
 If the layers are not parented yet, the Auto-rig is able to parent them automatically, but it’s better in this case to select the layers in the right order: from the tip to the root of the limb (from hand to shoulder, or from foot to hip…).

 ## Controllers